-- 3.29 A wheelchair user needs sufficient space and time to enter and leave a passenger lift, particularly when sharing it with other people.
+3.29 A wheelchair user needs sufficient space and time to enter and leave a passenger lift, particularly when sharing it with other people.
 Lift sizes should therefore be chosen to suit the anticipated density of use of the building and the needs of disabled people.
 The minimum size lift car shown in the provisions below accommodates a wheelchair user with an accompanying person.
 A larger lift size (2000mm wide by 1400mm deep) will accommodate any type of wheelchair together with several other passengers.
-It will also allow a wheelchair user or a person with a walking frame to turn through 180°. - 3.30 Lift door systems should be designed to allow adequate time for people, and any assistance dogs, to enter or leave the lift without coming into contact with closing doors. - 3.31 People using or waiting for a lift need audible and visual information to tell them that a lift has arrived, which floor it has Access to and use of buildings Approved Document M reached and where in a bank of lifts it is located.
+It will also allow a wheelchair user or a person with a walking frame to turn through 180°.

+3.30 Lift door systems should be designed to allow adequate time for people, and any assistance dogs, to enter or leave the lift without coming into contact with closing doors.

+3.31 People using or waiting for a lift need audible and visual information to tell them that a lift has arrived, which floor it has reached and where in a bank of lifts it is located.

-- 3.32 The use of visually and acoustically reflective wall surfaces can cause discomfort for people with visual and hearing impairment. - 3.33 Where planning allows, lift cars (used for access between two levels only) may be provided with opposing doors to allow a wheelchair user to leave without reversing out.
+3.32 The use of visually and acoustically reflective wall surfaces can cause discomfort for people with visual and hearing impairment.

+3.33 Where planning allows, lift cars (used for access between two levels only) may be provided with opposing doors to allow a wheelchair user to leave without reversing out.

-- 3.34 Passenger lifts will satisfy Requirement M1 or M2 if: - (a) they conform to the requirements of the Lift Regulations 1997, SI 1997/831 (Note: These regulations may be met by compliance with, among other things, the relevant British Standards, EN 81 series of standards, in particular BS EN 81-70:2003 Safety rules for the construction and installation of lifts.
-Particular applications for passenger and good passenger lifts, or, where necessary, by product certification issued by a Notified Body); - (b) they are accessible from the remainder of the storey; - (c) the minimum dimensions of the lift cars are 1100mm wide and 1400mm deep (see Diagram 11); - (d) for lifts of a size that does not allow a wheelchair user to turn around within the lift car, a mirror is provided in the lift car to enable a wheelchair user to see the space behind the wheelchair; - (e) power-operated horizontal sliding doors provide an effective clear width of at least 800mm (nominal); - (f) doors are fitted with timing devices and re-opening activators to allow adequate time for people and any assistance dogs to enter or leave; - (g) car controls are located between 900mm and 1200mm (preferably 1100mm) from the car floor and at least 400mm from any return wall; - (h) landing call buttons are located between 900mm and 1100mm from the floor of the landing and at least 500mm from any return wall; - (i) lift landing and car doors are distinguishable visually from the adjoining walls; - (j) audible and visual indication of lift arrival and location is provided in the lift car and the lift lobby; - (k) areas of glass are identifiable by people with impaired vision; - (I) where the lift is to be used to evacuate disabled people in an emergency, it conforms to the relevant recommendations of BS 5588-8.
+3.34 Passenger lifts will satisfy Requirement M1 or M2 if:

+- a. they conform to the requirements of the Lift Regulations 1997, SI 1997/831 (Note: These regulations may be met by compliance with, among other things, the relevant British Standards, EN 81 series of standards, in particular BS EN 81-70:2003 Safety rules for the construction and installation of lifts.
+Particular applications for passenger and good passenger lifts, or, where necessary, by product certification issued by a Notified Body); - b. they are accessible from the remainder of the storey;

+- c. the minimum dimensions of the lift cars are 1100mm wide and 1400mm deep (see Diagram 11); - d. for lifts of a size that does not allow a wheelchair user to turn around within the lift car, a mirror is provided in the lift car to enable a wheelchair user to see the space behind the wheelchair; - e. power-operated horizontal sliding doors provide an effective clear width of at least 800mm (nominal); - f. doors are fitted with timing devices and re-opening activators to allow adequate time for people and any assistance dogs to enter or leave; - g. car controls are located between 900mm and 1200mm (preferably 1100mm) from the car floor and at least 400mm from any return wall; - h. landing call buttons are located between 900mm and 1100mm from the floor of the landing and at least 500mm from any return wall; - lift landing and car doors are distinguishable visually from the adjoining walls;